dombrant/100-days-of-code/r1-log.md

 ### R1D64 (March 19th, 2018)
 Today I put the finishing touches on the 'learn more' button on my portfolio website.
 I also got the header's positioning working.

+### R1D65 (March 20th, 2018)
+Today I got a little bit more work done on my portfolio website.
+I picked out the gradient backgrounds for the four main sections.